 Middle & High School Programs

 Contact us directly if you are interested in a specialized program for Middle or High School students.
 Some of our standard programs can be scaled up for older students, or we may be able to work with you to develop a customized program that fits the current curriculum and interests of your classroom.
 We also have 264 acres of biodiversity just waiting for your classroom research projects!
-For more information and to discuss ideas, please email our Program Manager, Heather Lewis, at heather@blandfordnaturecenter.org.
+For more information and to discuss ideas, please email our Director of Programs, Heather Lewis, at heather@blandfordnaturecenter.org.

 Virtual Programs